 Overview

 This subsection describes general guidelines for the CCSDS registries containing protocol identifiers or other standard- or WG-specific information that are created and controlled at Area or WG level.
-These registries typically originate in a WG, and they specify information that typically affects only one WG or Area.
-Other WGs within an Area, or even other Areas, may reference these types of information, but they are typically internal to an Area.
+These registries typically originate in a WG, and they typically specify information that affects only one WG or Area.
+Other WGs within an Area, or even other Areas, may reference these types of information, but they are often internal to just one Area.

 These registries are controlled at the level of an Area.
-Responsibility for doing active update and control of the contents will typically be delegated by the Area down to some WG, but the Area is responsible and must identify means to control such registries if the WG that created them has been retired.
+Responsibility for doing active update and control of the contents will typically be delegated by the Area down to some WG, but the Area is responsible and must identify means to manage such registries if the WG that created them has been retired.

 Examples of registries of this type include: protocol identifiers, extensions, and version numbers; data catalogs, source lists, or other locally controlled information; WG specific data items; or any portion of the ISO OID registry that is delegated to a WG or Area.

+WG/Local Registry Creation Rules

+For all registries that are local, or created by a WG or Area, this set of rules applies.
+These rules apply to all of the different types of registries that may be specified: protocol identifiers, data catalogs, source lists, OID sub-trees,

+New registries, or changes to existing registries, must be specified via procedures contained in reference [6].

+The Area (or WG) responsible for establishing a registry shall also define the rule for its update and use, which is normally defined as part of the document establishing the registry.
+(See reference [5] for specifics.)

+The initial registry specification shall be defined prior to the first Agency Red Book Review, and reviewed with the SANA (and/or SSG) at the earliest possible opportunity prior to the request to release the document.

+At the time of the first request to release a document defining or modifying a registry for Agency Review the CESG shall verify that the SANA Considerations section is accurate and complete and that the registry exists as a Candidate in the SANA Beta registry website https://beta.sanaregistry.com (cf. reference [6]).

+Upon request to the SANA the initial registry may be created based on the draft Recommended Standard and placed in the Candidate Registry section of the SANA Beta website (cf. reference [6]).

+At the time of the final request to publish a document defining or modifying a registry the CESG shall verify that the SANA Considerations section is complete, accurate and unambiguous, and that the registry exists as a Candidate in the SANA Beta registry website (cf. reference [6]).

+After approval of the defining document for publication by the CMC the Secretariat shall request that the registry be promoted to Approved Registry status cf. reference [6]).

+Only after receipt of the Secretariat notification, the SANA shall migrate the registry from the Beta website to the Production website and promote it to Approved Registry status cf. reference [6]).

+CCSDS Orange Books may create new Candidate registries in the SANA Beta website.
+They may not modify existing registries.
+If a registry is required as a part of an Orange Book it shall follow the procedures documented in reference [7], subsection 3.4, Work in Progress.
+These registries may only be promoted to Candidate registries in the Production website after the document is published.

 Protocol IDENTIFIER REGISTRIES

 Any CCSDS Area may define a new registry for protocol identifiers, protocol extensions, or version numbers, as described in reference [5].